MisinformedDNA/SmartyStreets.Net/README.md

 StreetSmarts client library for .NET
 =================
 Use of this API requires free registration [here](http://smartystreets.com/).
+Official documentation for SmartyStreets is [here](http://smartystreets.com/kb/liveaddress-api).

 ----